…for the braids in the three photos below:

 This is a ‘what I’ve been braiding lately’ post.
 It’s a letterbraid variation that I came up with last summer on a camping trip—an eighteen-loop version of the 17th Century letterbraid of fourteen loops. *1.
 (Click on photos for more detail)

 This is the photo-tutorial on 3-loop braids that I made last year for the Braids and Bands yahoo group.
-You can scroll through the tutorial in the small thumbnail window (enlarge the text first–see magnifying glass icon), or click below the window to read it full-screen.
-It can also be downloaded as a pdf file from Scribd. (video supplements can be found further down, below the photo-tutorial and yarn info) Continue reading
+You can scroll through the tutorial in the small thumbnail window, or click below the window to read it full-screen.
+It can also be downloaded as a free pdf file (see newly working link below!).…

 A couple of months ago, when I had to make some sample braids for an article, I decided to try a waxed cotton cord I had seen online.
 I wanted to use something stiffer than embroidery floss, something that would really show the structure of the braids.

 This is an amazing finger loop braid from the 14th Century!
 I had no idea anything like this had been made by European loop braiders (see footnote about kute-uchi braids*).
 This dense, 10-loop cord is basically two square braids that are completely enmeshed and interlaced through each other down the axis of the braid.